On the extended Whittaker category

 When dealing with pseudo-indschemes, we use the definition in \cite{R}, slightly different from the one in \loccit: for us, pseudo-indschemes are always equipped with a presentation and maps between them are supposed to be compatible with the presentations. \end{notat}

 \ssec{DG categories and sheaves thereof}

 \sssec{}

-We will need to consider differential graded (DG) categories of sheaves (mostly, quasi-coherent sheaves or $\fD$-modules) on our prestacks.
-By default, the term \virg{category} means \virg{co-complete DG category}, which in turn is abusive and must be understood in the homotopical sense: what we really mean is \virg{stable presentable $\mathbbm{k}$-linear $\infty$-category}.
-A presentable strict DG category becomes a DG category in our sense by taking the DG nerve, see \cite{Lu:HA}.
+We will need to consider differential graded (DG) categories of sheaves (mostly, $\fD$-modules) on our prestacks.
+By default, the term \virg{category} means \virg{co-complete DG category}.
 We denote by $\DGCat$ the $\infty$-category of such categories, with continuous (i.e., commuting with all colimits) functors as morphisms.
 This $\infty$-category is symmetric monoidal (hence, there is a notion of duality) and admits limits and colimits.
-See \cite{GL:DG} for a review of the operations with DG categories we shall perform.
+See \cite{Lu:HA} for the relevant constructions and proofs, or \cite{GL:DG} for a review.

 \begin{rem} The functor $\QCoh$ is defined as a contravariant functor out of $\PreStk$, while $\fD$ (the functor of $\fD$-modules) only out of $\PreStk^{\fty}$. \end{rem}

 \sssec{}

 In particular, consider the category of $\fD$-modules on the Ran space: $\R:= \Dmod(\Ran) \simeq \lim_{\Delta^!} \Dmod(X^I)$, which is monoidal with respect to the usual $\otimes$.
 We shall consider the $\infty$-category of DG categories tensored over ($\R, \otimes)$, denoted by $\R\mmod$. \footnote{Notation: given $\S$ a monoidal $\infty$-category and $A \in \ms{Alg}(\S)$, we denote by $A \mod(\S)$ the $\infty$-category of $A$-modules.
 We also write $A \mmod := A \mod(\DGCat)$, when $A$ is a monoidal DG category.
 Similarly for coalgebras and comodules.}